 Author: House of Eden

 Greenstyle munich is the first Fair Fashion Fair & Conference for consumers, trade visitors and the media.
-For the first time, the new format connects a specialist audience and end users, because change has to come from all directions.
+For the first time, the new format connects a specialist audience and end consumers, because change must come from all directions.
 The goal is to look into a common future.
 An international conference format with speakers from politics, business, trade and NGOs.
 The current change in awareness is taken up and creative and innovative solutions are presented.

 With us, the founder of Greenstyle munich Mirjam Smend, former ELLE editor and current Fair Fashion Ambassador, clears up prejudices about fair fashion.